 3. Get high on Monteverde’s hanging bridges

-How to do it: Most parks have an option for hanging bridges.
+Most parks have an option for hanging bridges.
 If you want to maximise the experience, opt for Selvatura Adventure park because it has 8 hanging bridges (the most in Monteverde).
 If you really want to maximise the experience, visit the hanging bridges in Arenal.
 You can book tickets for Selvatura Adventure Park here.

 4. Wander around the Monteverde Cloud Forest

-How to do it: if you’re already booked in for an adventure activity at one of the adventure parks, you will see the cloud forest – whethere you’re walking above it on a hanging bridge or zipping over it on a zip line.
+If you’re already booked in for an adventure activity at one of the adventure parks, you will see the cloud forest – whethere you’re walking above it on a hanging bridge or zipping over it on a zip line.
 Most of the parks will allow an amble through some cloud forest trails or you can take a dedicated cloud forest tour with the parks.

 The other option is to visit the cloud forest outside the adventure parks.
 This is what I did and I’d recommend it because all that adrenaline shrieking doesn’t tend to invite the wildlife.